ConduitPlatform/Conduit/packages/database-provider/README.md

 It is important to implement all logic in files and not 'create' all schemas during runtime and have their existance be logical.
 We need them in file format to guarantee performance

+# Mongoose Adapter module

+This module will be required by the database-adapter, depending on configuration, and will allow for basic query execution through its functions, access to the underlying connector, direct-model access, mongoose schema generation through .json models.

+# Sequelize Adapter module

+This module will be required by the database-adapter, depending on configuration, and will allow for basic query execution through its functions, access to the underlying connector, direct-model access, sql schema generation through .json models.

+#NOTE

+Mongoose and sequelize where selected due to their similar nature, so that we can maintain a compatibility layer fairly easily.
+This provider would probably be best to be exported as a library down the road.
+The purpose of the library should be to provide a compatibility between MongoDB and sequelize.